Documentation Revision Date: 2020-06-10

 Data Acquisition, Materials, and Methods

 The eastern half of the United States, a region that includes a highly productive biosphere, vigorous agricultural activity, extensive gas and oil extraction, dynamic, seasonally varying weather patterns and the most extensive carbon cycle and meteorological observing networks on Earth, serves as an ideal setting for the mission.
-Flights will concentrate observations on three study domains: Northeast, South-central, and Midwest.
+Flights concentrated observations on three study domains: Northeast, South-central, and Midwest.

-Data from stormy-weather flights will be used in combination with the data from fair-weather flights to evaluate the transport of C in the mid-latitudes.
+Data from stormy-weather flights are used in combination with the data from fair-weather flights to evaluate the transport of C in the mid-latitudes.
 The flight plans include flight legs parallel to and crossing frontal boundaries at two or more altitudes, and crossing the frontal zone at two or more locations, meeting the requirements for the stormy weather investigation.

 For this dataset, the table below lists the names and model number of the instruments used to collect the flight parameters and environmental data, where applicable.
 For detailed information on the instrumentation, see the information in the ACTAMERICA_Hskping_Experimenter_Handbook_Jan2011v2.pdf contained in the companion files in this dataset.